-While in-residence at Monson Arts in Monson, ME, I would regularly take walks.
-The small town was located just outside of the 100 mile wilderness, and I was surprised by the frequency of private property signs I encountered in the heavily-wooded landscape.
-These signs began to enter the internal dialogue of my stroll, so I created a number of companion signs posting my "private thoughts," including jokes and puns, snippets of text from various essays and poems I read while in residence, and song lyrics.
-What started as a simply a playful response to my environment opened up space for conversation and stories from local residents, including harrowing conversation about Maine state property laws and the battle for justice for a woman in the area who was killed on her own property by a hunter.
-I photographed the signs in-situ for later use on printed textiles.
+While in-residence at Monson Arts in Monson, ME, I regularly took walks around the woods surrounding town.
+Coming from a much different landscape, I was surprised by the frequency of private property signs I encountered in the heavily-wooded landscape, and found them interrupting my internal dialogues on my strolls.
+In response, I created a number of companion signs posting my "private thoughts," including jokes and puns, snippets of text from various essays, song lyrics, and poems I read while in residence.
+I photographed these signs in-situ for later use in digital textile works.

 What started as a playful response to my environment eventually opened space for conversation and stories from local residents about property rights, neighborliness, and the gender dynamics entrenched in notions of nature, property, and access, including a harrowing conversation about justice with the family of a local woman killed by a hunter on her own property.